Smiling drummer sitting with a djembe in West Africa, part of the Rhythm Power Tour

 Keep your drum away from:

-We take great care to select skins that are high-quality, free from faults, and built to last on your drum.
-However, as a natural product, some inherent defects may not be visible to the naked eye.
+We carefully select premium-quality skins for your drum, ensuring they are free from visible faults and built to last.
+However, as a natural product, some hidden defects may not be apparent at the time of selection.

 A faulty skin is one with inherent defects.
 This does not include:

-• Skins which break during the drum-making process, such as from over-soaking, over-stretching, over-tightening, or cuts caused by tools, metal welds, or rings.
+• Skins that break during the drum-making process due to over-soaking, over-stretching, over-tightening, or accidental cuts caused by tools, metal welds, or rings.

-• Skins which develop damage after purchase due to inadequate storage, and/or insect or animal damage.
+• Skins that develop damage after purchase due to improper storage or exposure to insects or animals.

 • Store them in a dry well-ventilated place that is not too hot or cold.